SafeITExperts

 Mainly for printers

-Square connector
+Square robust connector

 Speed up to 5 Gbps

-Rarely used on laptops
+Rare on modern laptops

 USB Type‑C

-Reversible connector
+Reversible universal connector

-Speed up to 40 Gbps
+Speed up to 80 Gbps

 Power up to 240W